Skip to content

 Mewia Lacha, Gdansk

-Personally, I have the best memories of cycling around the island – it’s one of my best things to do in Gdansk!
+I have the fondest memories of cycling around the island – it’s one of my favorite things to do on Sobieszewo.
+Just hopping on a bike, cruising through pine-scented forests and along the beach, feeling the wind in my hair.
+Pure freedom.

 Sobieszewo Island, Gdansk